Your 5-minute guide to finding the right agency partner

 That niche also requires skillful strategy, which is one area we don’t skimp on.
 While some small businesses might do fine to hire a designer friend to punch out a logo, you cannot reach that next level of business without a functional strategy.
 Your approach to market—and all related activities—must be well-reasoned and well-researched in order to make your expectation a reality.
 And that requires proper investment in strategy.

 One of our favorite clients is Kekoa Defense, a global provider of supplies and services to the U.S. Department of Defense.
 The family-owned business in Burns, Tennessee, shares our agency interests: family, service and national security.
 (Almost half of our employees serve or have served in the United States military.)
 For Kekoa, our subject matter expertise allowed us to employ smart efficiencies that maximized their ROI, extended their budget and launched their new brand with speed in just 45 days.
-Which is why it’s a dynamic case study.

 4. When it’s time, invest.